laszloszurok/hugo-website/content/arch-notes/post-installation.md

 I'm cloning all my suckless builds, config files and scripts from my github.
 I'm using a git bare repository to manage my config- and other files in my home folder.

-If you want my configs just clone the repo from the below link as you normally would and then place it's content in your home folder manually.
+If you want my configs just clone the repo from the below link as you normally would and then place it's content in your home folder.

 My scripts may or may not work on your machine, as some of them are specific to the hardware in my laptop.